lrjoshi/webpage/content/post/getting-started.md

 +++

-Although seems straightforward, working with SRA files can be tricky for newbies.
-Here I have short description about how to download and work with SRA files.
+Working with SRA files can be tricky sometimes.
+Here I have short description about how to download and process SRA files.

 NGS read files can be downloaded using sra-toolkit.
 First you have to download latest version of **sra-toolkit** from their website.
 The file should be in **tar.gz** format.